soapstonerestonhoa/soapstonerestonhoa.github.io/_docs/financial.md

 ## Assessments/Income

 Each house is assessed 1/80th of the approved budget.
 The assessments are billed quarterly at the beginning of each quarter and are payable within 30 days.
 Owners receive their quarterly bills from the Cluster management company and can pay by personal check, bank check, or through automatic payments.
-Owners can contact the management company (GHA) to set up automatic payments.
+Owners can contact the management company (Keymont) to set up automatic payments.

 The Treasurer monitors the billing and collection of the assessment fees by the management company.
 The Board of Directors considers delinquent assessments to be a serious problem and strictly enforces collection procedures described in the Bylaws.